ketpain/BAR-Keybinder/README.md

 If you're missing commands, the program parses commands from the (default keys.txt) which is found _interal/defaults/default keys.txt - so just bind the commands and give it a throw away hotkey or use what you would want.

+## Regular Users
+- To run the app, just run the .exe like any normal program if you download it from the releases page.

+# Disclaimer
+- I do not intend to maintain this at all.
+It is mostly just for convenience for my friends and I, since chaning keybinds is quite a hassle currently.

 ## Quick Start (Windows)
 - Install Python and dependencies:
   ```powershell